 Have you noticed water vapor accumulating on the inside of your windows?
 Many homeowners question if the appearance of condensation alone indicates that their windows are in disrepair.

 The answer: not necessarily.
 Though moisture accumulation on the panes can be a nuisance to deal with and an eyesore, it sometimes can be a signal that your windows are functioning just as they should.

 Wait, you might be thinking, how can moisture on my windows be a sign of both well-installed windows and poorly-installed, broken ones?
 Good question!
 We’re here to explain.
-Below, we’ll discuss the two major causes of water on your windows—and what you should be doing about them, should your window contractors discover them to be at work in your home.
+Below, Tony’s Lifetime Exteriors discusses the two major causes of water on your windows—and what you should be doing about them, should your window contractors discover them to be at work in your home.

 Though some companies offer quick fixes for this sort of problem via defogging services, your best bet is full-out window replacement, as you’ll probably just end up patching up metaphorical holes as the problems crop up again and again.
+Even HGTV recommends it!
 Get your window installation done right and be done with the issue for good.

 Our vast team of versatile professionals is ready and waiting to help with any of your window installation needs.
 For personal and comprehensive service, give our Sauk Rapids office a call now at 320-252-9086.